bbbbrianna/bbbbrianna-dataviz-project-template-proposal/README.md

 ## Open Questions

 I am not sure how to make the animation of the most popular 10 artist over time.
+There should be some website providing such template for the time-following bar chart